Want to know how to affordably live in Italy? Some cities in Europe can be really expensive!

 Palermo

-Since it’s one of the biggest cities in the country, it has a lot to offer, including great public transport.
+Since it’s one of the biggest cities in the country, it has a lot to offer, including excellent public transport.

 Alessandria

-It is also very easy to access both the French and Swiss Alps from this city.
-This will be perfect for anyone who loves winter sports.
+Alessandria costs $1,100 a month.
+It is close to Turin, Milan, and Genoa, and it has good railway connections, making travel easy.
+From this city, it is also very easy to access both the French and Swiss Alps, which is perfect for anyone who loves winter sports.

 Matera